-Chair Aguirre Ferré co-founded Operation Saving Lives, which was a humanitarian task force responsible for sending significant contributions of medicine, food and clothing to victims of Hurricane Mitch in Central America.
-She was also appointed to the Florida State Committee of Higher Education Access Task Force 2005 and the Florida Energy 2020 Commission.
+In 1998, Aguirre Ferré co-founded Operation Saving Lives, a humanitarian task force responsible for sending significant contributions of medicine, food and clothing to victims of Hurricane Mitch in Central America.

-Aguirre Ferré holds a Bachelor of Arts in Political Science from Barry University and a Master of Arts in Inter-American Studies from the University of Miami.
+Helen Aguirre Ferré holds a B.A. in Political Science from Barry University and an M.A. in Inter American Studies from the University of Miami.